 Hamilton Beach Espresso maker is a convenient and affordable espresso machine that gets the job done.
 I’ve had a chance to try it a few times and while it’s not on my priority list of top espresso makers, it still works quite well with a few tweaks.

 For the best effects, turn the machine on a few minutes before brewing and let it warm up properly; that will give you a nice crema on the espresso.
 Keep in mind that Hamilton brewer is cheaply made of plastic, but it still works well as long as you’re not too picky about your espresso.
 Otherwise, it works well for lattes and cappuccinos, even though the frother is a bit weak.

 - 15 bar pressure

 Specifications: 13 x 8.2 x 12.3 inches and the product weighs 8 pounds, working on 120V only.

-Still, there is one espresso machine that stands out from the list.
+Still, there is one $100 espresso machine that stands out from the rest.
 It’s equally affordable and packs the same features as most of these brewers, but it makes the best espresso in terms of quality and crema.
 This machine can easily work as well as some of its pricier competition since it’s an excellent value for money.